kaya-arro/sc-simplify/README.md

 1. Intall `rust` or `rustup` through your distribution's package manager.

+2. If necessay, update Rust to the latest edition (`1.85` at the time of writing) with `rust update`.

-2. Clone the repository.
+3. Clone the repository.

-3. Optional but strongly encouraged: Specify the target architecture in `.cargo/config.toml` appropriate for your system.
+4. Optional but strongly encouraged: Specify the target architecture in `.cargo/config.toml` appropriate for your system.
 You can view a list of supported architectures with the command `rustup target list`.

-   - Note: `config.toml` has the `rustflags = ['-Ctarget-cpu=native']` flag enabled.
+   - Note: `config.toml` has `rustflags = ['-Ctarget-cpu=native']` enabled.
 This means that the binary you build may not work on machines other than the one on which you build it.
-This lack of portability comes with the advantage of shorter runtimes.
+This lack of portability comes with the advantage of shorter runtimes, but you can comment out this flag if you wish.

-   - Because of the goal of the project is efficient calculation, you are encouraged to build the binary on each machine you will run it on.
+   - Because the goal of the project is efficient computation, you are encouraged to build the binary on each machine you will run it on.

-4. Execute `cargo build -r` in the root directory of the repository.
+5. Execute `cargo build -r` in the root directory of the repository.

-5. Optional: Copy `sc-simplify.1.gz` into `/usr/share/man/man1/`.
+6. Optional: Copy or link `sc-simplify.1.gz` into `/usr/share/man/man1/` so that `man sc-simplify` brings up the manual.

-6. The binary can be found at `target/release/sc-simplify`.
-Copy it into your `PATH` (probably into `/usr/bin/`) or do whatever you want with it.
+7. The binary can be found at `target/release/sc-simplify`.
+Link to it from your `PATH` with `sudo ln -s $(pwd)/taret/release/sc-simplify /usr/bin/` or do whatever you want with it.

 # To do

-- Small performance tweaks
+- [ ] Small performance tweaks

-- Multithreading
+- [ ] Multithreading

-- A "pair mode" that enlarges a given subcomplex (and optionally "minifies" the pair by removing  shared facets)
+- [ ] A "pair mode" that enlarges a given subcomplex (and optionally "minifies" the pair by removing shared facets)

-- A slower but more thorough mode that does not return false negatives when internally testing contractibility
+- [ ] A slower but more thorough mode that does not return false negatives when internally testing contractibility

-- A much slower setting that tries to find a locally and ideally absolutely minimal version of a complex
+- [ ] A much slower setting that tries to find a locally and ideally absolutely minimal version of a complex

-- An even more careful mode that prints its progress while calculating a contractible subcomplex
+- [ ] An even more careful mode that prints its progress while calculating a contractible subcomplex

-- Inclusion of examples in the repository
+- [ ] Inclusion of examples in the repository

-- Maybe a mode that shows a status bar?
+- [ ] Maybe a mode that shows a status bar?
 This is not a high priority and would require changing the current interface.

-- In the longer term, maybe implementing integral simplicial homology in Rust (I'm aware of a crate the implements mod 2 homology but not integral homology).
+- [ ] In the longer term, maybe implementing integral simplicial homology in Rust (I'm aware of a crate the implements mod 2 homology but not integral homology).
 It would be a while before I had time to do this.

 # License